servalproject/batphone/doc/Build-for-Release.md

 Building a final release
 ------------------------

-If you do not know both passwords, you cannot build a release, even if you possess both key files.
+If you do not know the necessary passwords, you cannot build a release, even if you possess both key files.

 Use the same procedure as [building a release candidate][#Building a release candidate] (above) except use the `ant release` command instead of `ant beta`.